St. Gallen: Bus

 The city has a dense local bus system, including the city's trolleybus network, which is operated by the Verkehrsbetriebe St. Gallen (VBSG) and is well established on the valley floor, but less so on the hills.
 As St. Gallen is located near the Appenzell mountain area, it offers also many PostAuto bus connections.
+Regiobus also serves stations in St. Gallen.